-Heart failure is not curable but it is controllable.
-It generally starts with medical management including:
+Heart failure is not curable, but it is controllable.
+It generally starts with medical management:

 - Low-salt/sodium diet

 - Moderate activity

 - Manage blood pressure, cholesterol, diabetes and weight

 - Restrict/eliminate alcohol, tobacco and second-hand smoke

 - See your doctor regularly to monitor your condition

 Other options for monitoring and managing heart failure include:

 Gundersen is the first and only medical center in our area to offer CardioMEMS™ to some patients with heart failure.
 In a clinical study, CardioMEMS reduced hospital readmissions by 37 percent and mortality by 57 percent.

 A dime-sized, wireless sensor is implanted in your pulmonary artery using a minimally invasive procedure.
 Daily readings taken at home are transmitted to Gundersen for review.
 CardioMEMS spots an early indication of worsening heart failure, even before symptoms appear, so changes can be made quickly to avoid serious illness or hospitalization.